 - Type I Interferons, include 13 subtypes of interferon-alpha, interferonbeta and others.
-(There is only one type II interferon, interferon-gamma, which is involved in the innate and adaptive immune response.) - The most powerful stimulus for type I interferons is the first immune reaction against viral infection - produced by any virus-infected cell; act paracrine; induce uninfected cells to produce enzymes capable of degrading viral mRNA.(becomes virus resistant) Also as autocrine; blocks viral protein synthesis and replication in side the cell. - it also help in CD4 differentiation to TH1cells by increase expression of IL-12 - and help in activation of CD8 cell in killing virus infected cells - Activate NK to act against the virus

-1-Interferon-alpha (leukocyte) is produced by monocytes/macrophages;

-2- interferon-beta (fibroblast) by virus-infected cells, and fibroblasts
+(There is only one type II interferon, interferon-gamma, which is involved in the innate and adaptive immune response.) - The most powerful stimulus for type I interferons is the first immune reaction against viral infection - Produced by any virus-infected cell; act paracrine; induce uninfected cells to produce enzymes capable of degrading viral mRNA. (becomes virus resistant) .
+Also as autocrine; blocks viral protein synthesis and replication in side the cell. - it also help in CD4 differentiation to TH1cells - and help in activation of CD8 cell in killing virus infected cells - Activate NK to act against the virus - Stimulates production of IFN-gamma by activated T cells - 1-Interferon-alpha (leukocyte) is produced by monocytes/macrophages; - 2- interferon-beta (fibroblast) by virus-infected cells, and fibroblasts